 The hiss of skis over packed snow was the only sound.
 The group, all wrapped snuggly in furs pushed forward along the trail without discussion, dragging two lightly loaded sleds behind them.
 The trail snaked around the curve of the mountain, surrounded by dense fir trees.

-Finally the trail opened onto a small plateau.
+Finally, the trail opened onto a small plateau.
 Half-hidden log fences could be seen marking out snow-covered fields.

-A wide swathe of turbulent mixture of snow, ice, small boulders and broken trees cut straight through the area.
-On the plateau and on the slope above, the path cut by the avalanche stood out starkly compared to the smooth, untouched snow on either side.
+A wide swathe of a turbulent mixture of snow, ice, small boulders and broken trees cut straight through the area.
+On the plateau and the slope above, the path cut by the avalanche stood out starkly compared to the smooth, untouched snow on either side.